 As well as her incredible family and friends, she has been supported by some fantastic organisations and groups since diagnosis, including Younger Breast Cancer Network, Willow Foundation, Sail4Cancer, Dimbleby Cancer Care, the Breast Cancer Haven, the Primrose Centre and OpMeta.
 She was treated at the Princess Royal University Hospital, Guys Hospital, and RUH Bath, and will forever be grateful to the amazing staff in the NHS, particularly her surgeon in Bath, who have saved her life.

-Arts Coordinator – Amabel Mortimer
+UK Arts Coordinator – Amabel Mortimer

 Amabel Mortimer has been involved in the Breast Cancer Art Project from the beginning.
 Connecting with Adriana through the Younger Breast Cancer Network, her excitement, belief in the project and practical input led to her being invited to be an official part of this initiative.